 Common DDoS Attacks Types

 UDP (User Datagram Protocol) flood targets random ports by overwhelming the host using IP packets, and each IP packet contains a UDP diagram.
-UDP is a session-less network protocol where the firewall even become unresponsive due to UDP flooding, which results in obstructing legitimate traffic.
-Attackers spoof the original IP address of the UDP packets, which blocking the actual location of attackers.
+UDP is a session-less network protocol where the firewall even becomes unresponsive due to UDP flooding, which results in obstructing legitimate traffic.
+Attackers spoof the original IP address of the UDP packets, which blocks the actual location of attackers.

 SYN flood makes a server unresponsive to authenticate traffic by using available server resources.
 The process finds a flaw in the TCP connection and sends a huge volume of SYN packets to the server with a spoofed IP address.
 The entry of each new packet forces to open a new port connection; when all ports are opened and used, the server cannot function normally.